RATING★ 6.2

 The Narrative Arc & Core Premise

-Diyet, a standout production of 1975, meticulously weaves its narrative threads through the Modern Cinema landscape, offering a cinematic experience that is as challenging as it is rewarding.
+In the evolving tapestry of TV Movie cinema, the 1975 release of Diyet stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into The film deals with the migration from the village to the city with a realistic narrative.
-As the story unfolds, we are introduced to a world where the traditional boundaries of Modern Cinema are tested.
+As the story unfolds, we are introduced to a world where the traditional boundaries of TV Movie are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "The film deals with the migration from the village to the city with a realistic narrative.
 The immigration phenomenon described in workers' hands in a factory refers to both the modernization process in the period and the unionization.
 Hacer emigrates to Istanbul with his father, two children and his wife.
 Her husband left her and she was a helpless.
 Hacer was influenced by the union of the working factory, who owns the crippled friends.
 Hacer thought very much about to traditions versus modernization.
 It is the last of the film of director Ömer Lütfi Akad's Bridal-Wedding-Recoup trilogy.
 And it is still the inaccessible film of Turkish cinema history with its movie theme, cast, and acting success."